Professional Learning

 While a better school climate will allow teachers to carry out their jobs better and happier, being able to scoop up some great rewards along the way is an additional motivator.
 Plus, it’s fun!

-Try recruiting local businesses to help out by donating prizes or offering discounted prices to your school and staff.
+Try recruiting local businesses to help by donating prizes or offering discounted prices to your school and staff.
 These businesses are part of the community and appreciate the work teachers do, so it’s far easier to get them on board than you might realize.

 5. Recognize (and reward) effort

 As well as recognizing tangible achievements, be sure to recognize the efforts teachers are demonstrating.
 This is especially important when you’re implementing a new initiative, and there’s initial confusion, resistance, or friction in getting up and running.
-Recognizing your teachers’ efforts is reassuring, because it lets them know they’re moving in the right direction.
+Recognizing your teachers’ efforts is reassuring because it lets them know they’re moving in the right direction.

 6. Ask for their opinions